sisby-folk/drogstyle/README.md

 ### Design: Self-Ownership

 Drogstyle doesn't support any kind of permissions system, and won't.
-Actually, It deliberately breaks the one in styled nicknames using [a mixin](https://github.com/sisby-folk/drogstyle/blob/1.19/src/main/java/folk/sisby/drogstyle/mixin/styled_nicknames/ConfigManagerMixin.java).
+Actually, it deliberately breaks the one in styled nicknames using [a mixin](https://github.com/sisby-folk/drogstyle/blob/1.19/src/main/java/folk/sisby/drogstyle/mixin/styled_nicknames/ConfigManagerMixin.java).
 Drogtor also doesn't allow server operators to set or clear other players' nicknames, and won't.

 #### Ranting Into The Void - Even More Design Notes:

-Drogtor's is designed around _"assuming you trust your players"_ - intended for things like invite-only servers.<br/>
+Drogtor is designed around _"assuming you trust your players"_ - intended for things like invite-only servers.<br/>
 Drogstyle is designed around expanding this idea to public servers - by treating name-setting as an inalienable right for self-expression.<br/> That means if someone won't stop abusing the nickname system on your server, drogstyle prefers you ban them, rather than being allowed to touch their name.